Nishi-Ogikubo Station: Station layout

 The station has a "Midori no Madoguchi" staffed ticket office.

 History

 The station opened on 15 July 1922.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR East.

-Passenger statistics

-In fiscal 2010, the station was used by an average of 40,372 passengers daily (boarding passengers only).

 Surrounding area

 The neighbourhoods surrounding the station are characterised by narrow streets.
 It is primarily a residential area, with a high concentration of shops specialising in antiques and old books.